sartim/PharmaWebApp/README.md

 # PharmaWebApp
-E-Commerce web site for Pharmaceutical products
+E-Commerce repository for showing an E Commerce Web Application using HTML, CSS, JavaScript, jQuery and PHP for Pharmaceutical products.